-If you wish to withdraw your application from consideration from one or more pharmacy degree programs, you must contact the degree program(s) directly.
+If you wish to withdraw your application from consideration from one or more schools of pharmacy, you must contact the institution directly.

 PharmCAS application fees are non-refundable.
 PharmCAS does not issue refunds for withdrawn applications or missed deadlines.

-PharmCAS will not accept requests to substitute or delete degree program choices or refund application fees.
-If, after delivering your PharmCAS application, you wish to rescind your application to a particular pharmacy degree program, contact the degree program directly to remove your application from consideration.
+PharmCAS will not accept requests to substitute or delete school choices or refund application fees.
+If after delivering your PharmCAS application, you wish to rescind your application to a particular pharmacy degree program, contact the institution directly to remove your application from consideration.
 You will not receive a refund from PharmCAS if you choose to rescind your application after e-submission.

-You may apply to additional pharmacy degree programs after submission of your PharmCAS application.
-To apply to additional programs, log onto your PharmCAS application and designate additional degree programs.
+You may apply to additional pharmacy programs after submission of your PharmCAS application.
+To apply to additional programs, log onto your PharmCAS application and designate additional schools.
 Do NOT create a new PharmCAS application to add new designations.
-PharmCAS must receive the appropriate fee for each additional pharmacy degree program you select.
-You cannot apply to a particular degree program after the application deadline date has passed.
+PharmCAS must receive the appropriate fee for each additional pharmacy program you select.
+You cannot apply to a particular school after the application deadline date has passed.

-On a dynamic basis, PharmCAS degree programs will receive reports regarding the number of offers of admission made and number of offers of admission accepted for those applicants the degree program shares with another PharmCAS degree program.
-Your designated PharmCAS degree programs will know how many offers of admission you have received and how many offers of admission you have accepted at other PharmCAS degree programs.
-PharmCAS degree programs will not know how many applications you have submitted.
-They will also not know whether you were denied admission to another pharmacy degree program or be informed of any other admission actions made by other PharmCAS degree programs, except offers of admission made or accepted.
+Beginning on June 1, 2013, PharmCAS institutions will receive reports regarding the number of offers of admission made and number of offers of admission accepted for those applicants the college or school shares with another PharmCAS institution.
+Your designated PharmCAS institutions will know how many offers of admission you have received and how many offers of admission you have accepted at other PharmCAS institutions.
+PharmCAS institutions will not know how many applications you have submitted.
+They will also not know whether you were denied admission to another pharmacy school or be informed of any other admission actions made by other PharmCAS institutions, except offers of admission made or accepted.

 You are encouraged to make a final decision related to your matriculation as soon as possible.
-It is your responsibility to adhere to any deadlines for acceptances established by the degree programs to which you have been offered admission.
-You should refer to the School Directory for instructions on deadlines, documents, and deposits that may be required to formally accept an offer of admission.
-Pharmacy degree programs establish their own policies for applicants who have accepted multiple offers of admission, and reserve the right to require that accepted applicant formally decline other admission offers before finalizing their own offer.
-Contact your selected degree programs directly for questions.
+It is your responsibility to adhere to any deadlines for acceptances established by the institutions to which you have been offered admission.
+You should refer to the appropriate school page for instructions on deadlines, documents, and deposits that may be required to formally accept an offer of admission.
+Pharmacy institutions establish their own policies for applicants who have accepted multiple offers of admission, and reserve the right to require that accepted applicant formally decline other admission offers before finalizing their own offer.
+Contact your selected institutions directly for questions.

-If you are offered and accept an offer of admission to a pharmacy degree program, you may be required to submit a second set of official transcripts from every college/university you have attended directly to the pharmacy degree program prior to matriculation.
-PharmCAS cannot forward transcripts to a pharmacy degree program to fulfill this institutional requirement.
+If you are offered and accept an offer of admission to a pharmacy degree program, you may be required to submit a second set of official transcripts from every college/university you have attended directly to the pharmacy school prior to matriculation.
+PharmCAS cannot forward transcripts to a school of pharmacy to fulfill this institutional requirement.

-PharmCAS institutions may continue to make offers of admission to wait-listed applicants after June 1, 2015.
-A degree program which has placed an applicant on a wait-list will not have access to that applicant’s admission status at other PharmCAS degree programs.
-Wait-listed applicants should contact the appropriate degree program directly for specific information on that degree program’s wait-list policy.
+PharmCAS institutions may continue to make offers of admission to wait-listed applicants after June 1, 2013.
+A college or school that has placed an applicant on a wait-list will not have access to that applicant's admission status at other PharmCAS institutions.
+Wait-listed applicants should contact the appropriate school directly for specific information on that school's wait-list policy.